Pharmr/legal/consent-to-telehealth.md

 I have read and understand the information provided above regarding telehealth, including the potential risks.
 I have had the opportunity to discuss the use of telehealth with a healthcare provider and to ask questions regarding the use of telehealth, and all of my questions have been answered to my satisfaction.

-By checking the box, I hereby provide my consent to engage in telehealth with healthcare providers on the Meters Per Second Inc. DBA Pharmr platform and authorize the assigned health care provider to use telehealth in the course of my diagnosis and treatment.
+By checking the box, I hereby provide my consent to engage in telehealth with healthcare providers on the Meters Per Second Inc. dba Pharmr platform and authorize the assigned health care provider to use telehealth in the course of my diagnosis and treatment.